sultan0alshami/wathiq/FINAL_TESTING_CHECKLIST.md

   - [ ] Operations form renders and submits
   - [ ] Customer form renders and submits
   - [ ] Supplier form renders and submits
+  - [ ] Finance form renders and submits
   - [ ] All form validations work on mobile

 - [ ] **Mobile Tables**